San Francisco Glens: Beginnings

 The Glens were founded on January 28, 1961 by Dr. Michael McFadden as one of a number of Irish American amateur sides that had emerged in the SFSFL during the 1960s.
 The emergence of the Glens during this period was based on the coaching of Irishman Neil Hagan coupled with a talented crop of young players like Tom and Steve Ryan, Jim Boyle, and Tom and Tim Harvey, among others.

 It was also during these early years when the club struck up a friendship with Celtic F.C. that still endures today, when the European giants visited San Francisco in 1966 to play two friendly matches at Kezar Stadium and provided the Glens with their spare strips and they became the Glens first team kits for a number of years.

 National Amateur Success

 The result of Hagan's leadership was promotion to the SFSFL's Premier division by the end of the decade.
 The Glens went on to national prominence by advancing all the way to the National Amateur Cup final in 1979 where they lost 1–0 to Atlanta Datagraphic.
-Their national success also spilled over into qualification for the prestigious U.S. Open Cup three times in a five-year stretch from 1978–1982.
+Their national success also spilled over into qualification for the prestigious U.S. Open Cup three times in a five-year stretch from 1978 to 1982.